TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 You will be redirected to the device info page.
 Here you can view all information about your device, send messages to the device and view messages that were sent by the device.

+**Note**: Enable the Relax Frame Count option for this device.
+This allows you to restart your device for development purposes without the routing services keeping track of the frame counter.
+Disabling this feature makes replay attacks possible, e.g. sending messages with the same frame counter, so please do not enable relax frame count for production.
+You can also manually reset the frame count up.

 ![device-info](./media/device-info-abp.png)